rabix/benten/docs/developer.md

+# Notes for developers

+## Debugging the server
+Open the project in PyCharm.
+Goto `Run->Attach To Process` and the select the process titled `benten-ls`.
+Insert appropriate breakpoints and perform some editor operation that will trigger a request from the client.

-# How to setup and develop with VS Code
+## How to setup and develop with VS Code

-- Install benten
+- Install benten (as outlined on the main Readme)
-- Make sure the `benten-ls.sh` script is executable and in a location in the path e.g. /usr/local/bin
 - Run `npm install` in this folder.
 This installs all the npm modules needed to compile the VS Code client extension.
 - Run `tsc -b`